ComputeCanada/wheels_builder/tensorflow/build_2.5_README.md

 ## Script

-I have made a script (build_2.5.sh) with which I have succesfully build TF 2.5, for python versions 3.6, 3.7 and 3.8.
+I have made a script (build_2.5.sh) with which I have succesfully built TF 2.5, for python versions 3.6, 3.7 and 3.8.

-This script has some depenencies:
+How to use:

 * Get bazelisk (https://github.com/bazelbuild/bazelisk).
 Just download the release and rename (or symlink) it as `bazel`.
 Then, set `BAZEL_BIN_PATH` to the path that contains the `bazel` executable.
-* Checkout the tensorflow source (at the right version, see TF docs), then set `TF_SOURCE_PATH`.
+* Checkout the tensorflow source, and checkout the right version (e.g. `git checkout r2.5`); then set `TF_SOURCE_PATH`.
+* Run the script.
+The wheels will be output in the working dir.

+Notes:

+* The configure step is skipped, by providing some files instead.
+If that fails, you can enable the configure step using `DO_CONFIGURE=1`.
+Please refer to the "configure" section below on how to answer the questions.
+* It's useful to refer to the docs: https://www.tensorflow.org/install/source
-* Make sure you have the patched version of `patchelf`.
+* The script uses a patched version of `patchelf`.
 I have made it available on the build node, and the path is hardcoded in the script.
-* You will have to answer the questions from the `configure` step.
-Please refer to the "configure" section below.

-It's useful to refer to the docs: https://www.tensorflow.org/install/source

 ## Steps